And greetings to you music lovers, thrill seekers, conversationalists all across the fruited plane.

 Damn right.

-And I I just think there's stuff such a thought.
+And I just think there's such a start.

 Yes.

-That is exactly how Obama character in his big race speech, where he threw Reverend Wright overboard while still continuing to sit in the pew.
+That is exactly how Obama characterized in his big race speech where he threw Reverend Wright overboard while still continuing to sit in the pew.

-And Rush, if you can't love and honor and respect your own mama and your own grandma, then you're not gonna respect and love and honor other women or other people.
+And Rush, if you can't love and honor and respect your own mama and your own grandma, then you're not going to respect and love and honor other women or other people.

 It starts at home.